ketut-garjita/Hospital-Data-Pipeline-Project/README.md

 ---
 ## PySpark Batch Processing (optional)

+Notes:
+- In a production environment, this batch processing option should not be run during peak hours of OLTP database operations because it will affect the operational performance of the OLTP database.
+The reason is that this batch processing will directly access the operational database.
+- Ideally, the database for analytical purposes (OLAP) should be separated from the operational or transaction database (OLTP).

 Pre-requisites:
 - Apache Spark installed on local server
 - Anaconda or Jupyter Notebook installed